davidtchiu/davidtchiu.github.io/teaching/cs261/lab4.interface/index.md

 Even though this basic method can be quite effective, it is of course, not at all full-proof.
 For instance, if a student merely flipped a couple digits of my ID, say from `21586` to `25186`, it would not affect the sum due to the commutativity of addition, leading our algorithm to think that the code is valid.
 Therefore, different checksum algorithms of varying degrees of complexity exist... which leads us into the assignment.

-This week you'll get some hands-on practice with interfaces and polymorphism.
+This week you'll explore these algorithms, and get hands-on experience with interfaces.

 #### Objectives
 - Practice with interfaces and polymorphism